 An overview of the Raster Properties toolset

 A raster dataset has various properties that are associated with it: color maps, pyramids, statistics, attribute tables, world files, and cell values.
-The tools in this toolset help you create, delete, and edit the various properties of a raster dataset.
+The tools in this toolset help you create, delete, or edit the various properties of a raster dataset.

 The following table lists the tools available in the Raster Properties toolset and provides a brief description of each.